-Why should you know your personality traits?
+Why should you be aware of your personality and character traits?

 Because they are big predictors of your behaviors and attitudes in life.

 The world we live in is different from what it was ten, five, or even one year ago.
 Thanks to social media, easy to use communication tools, and global migration, the pool of possibilities and available information to browse through is constantly expanding.